- in work;

 - aged between 16 and 65 when your sickness began; and

-- earning enough (i.e. the Lower Earnings Limit of £113 per week from April 2017 to pay National Insurance (NI) contributions.
+- earning enough (i.e. at least the Lower Earnings Limit of £118 per week from April 2019.
 If your pay varies, your entitlement depends on your average pay over the last eight weeks); and

 - absent from work due to illness for at least four consecutive days.

 You will not qualify if you are self-employed or have not started work yet.

 If you qualify for SSP, it is normally paid in the same way as your wages.
 It is paid at a flat rate of £94.25 and can be paid for up to 28 weeks, if your sickness lasts that long.
 It is not paid for the first three days that you are on sick leave – these are called 'waiting days'.
 Your employer can ask for reasonable evidence of incapacity.

 In practice, this means a self-certification form for the first seven days of absence (including the first three waiting days) and a doctor’s Fit Note certificate after that.